oracle-terraform-modules/terraform-oci-oke/docs/instructions.md

 ### Bastion

 The images and scripts used have been tested on Oracle Linux 7.x (latest: Oracle-Linux-7.5-2018.07.20-0).
-You can change the imageocids parameter if you wish to use an alternative version.
+You can change the image_ocid parameter if you wish to use an alternative version.
 You may also use this parameter to use your own custom image.
 Ensure you use either Oracle Linux or CentOS.

 ```
-imageocids = {
-    "us-phoenix-1"   = "ocid1.image.oc1.phx.aaaaaaaagtiusgjvzurghktkgphjuuky2q6qjwvsstzbhyn4czroszbjimvq"
+image_ocid = "ocid1.image.oc1.phx.aaaaaaaagtiusgjvzurghktkgphjuuky2q6qjwvsstzbhyn4czroszbjimvq"
-    "us-ashburn-1"   = "ocid1.image.oc1.iad.aaaaaaaagqwnrno6c35vplndep6hu5gevyiqqag37muue3ich7g6tbs5aq4q"
-    "eu-frankfurt-1" = "ocid1.image.oc1.eu-frankfurt-1.aaaaaaaat7npzgm7lquxd3k53krh7ffiwc6jv3ug5geu2pnq64djaxvpnh6q"
-    "uk-london-1"    = "ocid1.image.oc1.uk-london-1.aaaaaaaasvgkftekukdo6325eu3tgvu2q54tct2zgezlzu2q6d26bemvf5fq"
-}
 ```

 #### oci-cli
-oci-cli is preconfigured and upgraded for the opc user on the bastion instances.
+oci-cli is pre-configured for the opc user on the bastion instances.
 To use, set the create_bastion to true and pick an availability domain (1,2,3)

 Enable 1 of the bastion instances in terraform.tfvars in the 'availability_domains' variable e.g.